What is a solar panel car — and should I get one?

 What companies are working on solar panel cars?

 Lightyear, a Dutch company, won the prestigious Climate Change Award at the Consumer Electronics Show in 2018 with the Lightyear One, a fully solar-powered car.
-The vehicles were planned to be made available in 2019, but have been pushed back to 2020.
+The vehicle were planned to be made available in 2019, but have been pushed back to 2020.

 What technology makes a solar panel electric vehicle work?